 Offer expires October 31, 2021.
-Cannot be combined with other offers
+Cannot be combined with other offers or discounts.
+Not valid on previously purchased memberships.

 Member Wednesday Lunch Special

 Enjoy a \$5 Member Meal every first Wednesday of each month featuring a signature meal and a beverage.